 York River

-The York River rises in the Notre-Dame Mountains and flows eastward through the middle of the Gaspé Peninsula before emptying into the Gaspé Bay - an important route for Atlantic salmon runs.
-This 98-kilometre-long river flows mainly through uninhabited areas.
-Thanks to its consistent water levels, the incredible emerald green colour of the water, and the remarkable size of its salmon (sometimes weighing more than 35 lbs.), the York has been one of the most coveted rivers by anglers in Canada for more than a century.
+The York River rises in the Notre-Dame Mountains and flows through central Gaspésie before emptying into Gaspé Bay, an important route for the Atlantic salmon run.
+The 98 kilometer long river flows mainly through uninhabited areas.
+With its constant emerald-green water level, rapid flow and salmon weighing in at over 15 kilograms (35 pounds), the York River has been one of Canada's most coveted rivers for anglers for at least a century.